zhubzy/SF-Incident-Prediction/README.md

 In a second attempt, we changed our sample technique to account for this.
 On the new training set, we include an even 50-50 split of both classes from resampling, and we end up with an F1 score of 0.56 for these new tasks.
 ![](logistic_reg_model_balanced_train_set_confusion_matrix.png)

 We then experimented with more feature extraction.
-We added additional features into our dataset by one hot encoding the intersection (so our model knows what community the crime is happening), and this raised the accuracy to 62%.
+We added additional features into our dataset by one hot encoding the intersection (so our model knows what community the crime is happening to), and this raised the accuracy to 62%.
 Adding temporal features such as isWeekend, timeOfDay (morning, afternoon, evening) did not help improve the results.

 ![](logistic_reg_model_balanced_with_intersection_confusion_matrix.png)
 *Figure X: Description of what the figure represents.*